apache/doris/docs/en/docs/sql-manual/sql-functions/aggregate-functions/group_concat.md

 This function is an aggregation function similar to sum (), and group_concat links multiple rows of results in the result set to a string.
 The second parameter, sep, is a connection symbol between strings, which can be omitted.
+This function usually needs to be used with group by statements.

+<version since="1.2"></version>
 Support Order By for sorting multi-row results, sorting and aggregation columns can be different.
-This function usually needs to be used with group by statements.

 ### example